johnhart96/HomeSweetHome/README.md

  ## Login
  You can login from the IP address or DNS hostname of your machine, the default username is 'admin' and the password is whatever you entered during installation

-## Known issues / being addressed
-* Does not protect againest HTTP Post & Get injection.
-This will be fixed in the next release.